 Fix: Remove the buildup

-- Make sure the water is full shut off
+- Make sure the water is fully shut off

 - Unscrew the nozzle and look for signs of buildup